joel-joseph28/design-compass/README.md

 We welcome contributions from people of all skill levels and backgrounds.
 Your unique perspective and skills can help shape Design Compass into an invaluable resource for the design community.
 Here's how you can make a difference:

 ### For Non-Technical Contributors

-1. **Content Curation:**
 - Submit screenshots of interesting mobile app designs to the `data` folder
 - Categorize and tag design patterns you find in apps
 - Write brief descriptions of design trends you observe

-2. **User Experience Research:**
-   - Conduct user interviews or surveys about design pattern preferences
-   - Analyze and report on design trend data
 - Suggest new features or improvements based on user needs

-3. **Documentation and Writing:**
-   - Improve our README and contributing guidelines
-   - Write tutorials on how to use Design Compass effectively
-   - Create blog posts about design patterns and their impact

-4. **Community Building:**
-   - Engage with our community on social media
-   - Organize virtual meetups or discussions about design patterns
-   - Help moderate our community forums or discussion boards

-### For Designers

-1. **UI/UX Design:**
-   - Contribute to the Design Compass interface itself
-   - Create visual assets, icons, or illustrations for the platform
-   - Design promotional materials for the project

-2. **Accessibility:**
-   - Audit and improve the accessibility of our platform
-   - Suggest inclusive design patterns to feature

-3. **Design System:**
-   - Help develop and maintain our project's design system
-   - Create reusable component designs

 ### For Developers

-1. **Frontend Development:**
 - Work on our Next.js-based frontend
 - Implement new features or improve existing ones
 - Optimize performance and responsiveness

-2. **Backend Development:**
-   - Contribute to our Node.js/Express backend
-   - Implement APIs for design pattern data retrieval and submission
-   - Optimize database queries and performance

-3. **Database and Infrastructure:**
-   - Work with MongoDB to improve our data structure
-   - Set up and optimize cloud storage solutions for images
-   - Implement caching strategies for better performance

-4. **Testing and Quality Assurance:**
-   - Write and maintain unit and integration tests
-   - Perform manual testing and bug reporting
-   - Set up and improve our CI/CD pipelines

 ### Getting Started with Contributions

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/design-compass.git`
+2. Clone your fork: `git clone https://github.com/inovus-labs/design-compass.git`
 3. Create a new branch for your contribution
 4. Make your changes and commit them
 5. Push to your fork and submit a pull request